Talking 'bout AI: Gaughan recalls Hoya days with Iverson

 Iverson led the Sixers to the 2001 NBA finals, won four scoring titles and an MVP award - in part, perhaps, because of his rugged battles with a future NASCAR driver.

+''He helped me become a Hall of Famer,'' Iverson said. ''I had to deal with him every day to get better, to be better in game mode.
+That meant everything to me.
+I love him and I respect him for that.''

-He's still trying to entice Iverson to attend a NASCAR race.
+Gaughan is still trying to entice Iverson to attend a NASCAR race.

 ---